bendavis78/python-gitmodel/README.rst

 Why?
 ----
-According to Git's README [1]_, Git is a "stupid content tracker".
+According to `Git's README`_, Git is a "stupid content tracker".
 That means you aren't limited to storing source code in git.
 The goal of this project is to provide an object-level interface to use git as a schema-less data store, as well as tools that take advantage of git's powerful versioning capabilities.

-python-gitmodel is based on libgit2 [2]_, a pure C implementation of the Git core methods.
+python-gitmodel is based on `libgit2`_, a pure C implementation of the Git core methods.
 This means that instead of calling git commands via shell, we get to use git at native speed.